Administrative Conference

 Faculty-Student Resolution (FSR)

-A Faculty-Student resolution is a one-time optional resolution process for cases of academic dishonesty involving undergraduates where student accepts responsibility for the allegation and agreed upon resolution with the instructor.
+A Faculty-Student resolution is an one- time optional resolution process for minor cases of academic dishonesty involving undergraduates where student accepts responsibility for the allegation and agreed upon resolution with their course instructor.

 The faculty member must first contact the Office of Student Conduct and Community Standards to discuss the appropriateness of this option with respect to the nature of the offense, as well as to learn of any prior academic dishonesty violations by the student.
 If there is no record of prior offenses of academic dishonesty and the case appears to be one that, if adjudicated by a hearing panel, would result in disciplinary probation or an outcome less severe than disciplinary probation, (i.e. deemed appropriate), it may be resolved between the faculty/staff member and the student.
 Otherwise, the case must be forwarded to the Office of Student Conduct and Community Standards.